enkidevs/curriculum/lua/lua-core/variables-in-lua-ii/strings-in-lua.md

 ---
 ## Revision

-Create a string variable called `str` and set its value to `"Yes"`.
+Create a string variable called `str` and set its value to "Yes".

 ```lua
 ??? ??? ???